Satisfactory completion of this procedure should ensure compliance with the above Clauses, as stated in ASEMS Part 1 - Policy.

 - System Audit (Audit Management and Initiation)

-- Any existing management arrangements for training Project Team staff;
+- Any existing management arrangements for training Delivery Team staff;

-- Training records of PT staff (and contractors/suppliers where applicable);
+- Training records of Delivery Team staff (and contractors/suppliers where applicable);

-- Any existing arrangements or agreements relating to Safety and Environmental Protection Team’s role in supporting Project Teams;
+- Any existing arrangements or agreements relating to Safety and Environmental Protection Team’s role in supporting Delivery Teams;

 - Existing arrangements for training of Safety and Environmental Protection Team staff;